Saturday, December 21, 2024

 Funtown

 This is probably the most common Archie Wood album out there, making it the album with the most destroyed copies of it in existence.
 I've been constantly upgrading my copy over the years as I find better ones.
-The one you're getting is pretty clean.
+The one you're getting is a first spin from a sealed copy!

 This album showcases Petite the dog and Marvin Mouse "singing" songs.
 Instead of Bob Swarts singing in character to the funeral organ, he uses existing recordings by mostly famous artists.
 The songs that Marvin "sings" are just straight copies of commercial recordings.
 The songs Petite sings are just 33 RPM records sped up to 45 RPM to make them sound more "girl-like".
 I'm pretty sure crediting commercial recordings to your puppet characters is illegal, but Bob got away with it on four albums.
 I will list the original artists for these recordings wherever possible.